Here are some fast facts about Colwood:

 - There are well over 500 businesses in Colwood, including home based businesses.

 - Employment opportunities are project to increase by 83.7% in Colwood by 2038.*

 - The BC Transit Futures Plan identifies the Island Highway in Colwood as an exclusive corridor for a rapid transit network running from Victoria's Inner Harbour to the heart of Colwood.

 - Colwood is home to one university, one high school, two middle schools, four elementary schools, including one french immersion school as well as alternative education programs and an innovative nature preschool.
 See the Education page.

 - Colwood boasts three national historic sites: Hatley Castle, Fort Rodd Hill and Fisgard Lighthouse.

 - Esquimalt Lagoon in Colwood is a national migratory bird sanctuary.

-- Colwood is home to three golf courses: Royal Colwood Golf Club, Olympic View Golf Course and Juan de Fuca Golf Course, with several more on the Westshore, including Bear Mountain Resort.
+- Colwood is home to three golf courses: Royal Colwood Golf Club, Olympic View Golf Course and Juan de Fuca Golf Course, with Bear Mountain Resort just 10km away.

 - There are more than 52 parks in Colwood.
 Check out a few on our Parks & Trails page.

-- See some of Colwood's recent awards and achievements.
+- See just a few of the City's recent awards and achievements.